bennacer860/books_crud_api_example/README.md

-This is an rails app that implement an API of the following endpoints with Integration Tests:
+This is a simple rails app that implement an API of the following endpoints with Integration Tests and return the right HTTP status:

 ```
                Prefix Verb   URI Pattern                      Controller#Action